 Areas: Mountain lions are found throughout the unit wherever prey is plentiful.
 Lions are primarily nocturnal and prey on species such as deer, domestic livestock, javelina, and other small game.
 Glassing lions will be a challenge in its own due to the rough areas they live in such as rugged canyons and dense ridges.
 Lion tracks and sign can be located along forest roads and trails, as they seek easy walking when moving from location to location.

 Overview: The elk hunt in this unit is a Limited Opportunity hunt and is managed entirely as a Limited Population Management Zone.
-Based on observations of elk in the northeast portion of the unit, there is enough elk to provide an opportunity while supporting the units’ management objectives and limiting the elk competition with mule deer and white-tailed deer populations.
-Also, a large portion of the population in the unit is influenced by immigrating and emigrating elk from the San Carlos Apache Indian Reservation.
-Keep in mind that the following areas are recommended areas to scout and do not guarantee success.
+A large portion of the population in the unit is influenced by immigrating and emigrating elk from the San Carlos Apache Indian Reservation.